-These are the best-curved monitors of 2018, a series of monitors that are perfect both to work and to enjoy video games, thanks to its format and its ability to offer immersive entertainment.
+These are the best-curved monitors of 2018, a series of monitors that are perfect both to work and enjoy video games, thanks to their format and ability to offer immersive entertainment.

-Manufacturers on an ongoing basis need to offer new products to keep people interested.
-There are times when these developments are not attractive enough to attract users, but others, although not too significant, do have improvements.
+Manufacturers, on an ongoing basis, need to offer new products to keep people interested.
+Sometimes these developments are not attractive enough to attract users, but others, although not too significant, have improvements.

 The curved monitors are here to stay, as they make a lot of sense in the world of ultra-panoramic formats that are beginning to abound.
 There are many, and very good, traditional monitors, but now we are going with another question.
 Is it worth a curved monitor?